joewez/AmpyFileManager/README.md

 - This editor is only meant to edit a single file at a time
 - Because of some limitations, in order to use this tool you must follow this guideline...
-    - Directories will be recognized by their zero size reported
+    - Directories will be recognized by their lack of an extension
     - Editable files are recognized by their use of an extension
-- Although it should work with any device that AMPY works with, it has only been tested with a Wemos D1 Mini and a Witty Cloud Board
+- Although it should work with any device that AMPY works with, it has only been tested with a Wemos D1 Mini, a Witty Cloud Board and a NodeMCU Board.
+(Primarily ESP8266 Boards)
 - This is mainly for text files (binary files will upload to the device but will not download correctly)
-- Switching between the console and the editor (and back) is a little rough.
+- Switching between the REPL and the editor (and back) is a little rough... especially with the limited built-in serial terminal.
     - You may have to "Refresh" or try again to get a feature to work.
     - Sometimes the software will pause until the device is momentarily unplugged
     - This is highly dependent on the type of application that is running
+	- It is recommended yo use an external application (such as putty or TeraTerm) for the REPL